 Instructions

-- In a large bowl of an electric mixer or using a hand held mixer, beat the softened butter until it is smooth and creamy.
-About 2-3 minutes.
+- In a large bowl of an electric mixer or using a hand held mixer, beat the 1 ½ cups unsalted butter until it is smooth and creamy.
+About 2 minutes.

-- With the mixer on low speed, slowly add in the half the confectioners’ sugar, cocoa powders and water and beat until combined and smooth and creamy.
+- With the mixer on low speed, slowly add in the half the confectioners’ sugar (3.5 cups), half the cocoa powder (1 cup), 2 tablespoons pure vanilla extract and ¼ cup plus 2 tablespoons water and beat until combined and smooth and creamy.

-- If needed, add in the rest of the water...a little at a time until you get the desired consistency.
-You may not need to use it all.
+- If the frosting is too thick and dry, slowly add in the remaining ¼ cup plus 2 tablespoons water...a little at a time until you get the desired consistency.
+You may not need to use all the water.

 Valerie